code-coaching/blog-posts/quasar-toh-intro.en.md

 - Node / NPM
 - Git

 This module is about the Quasar Framework and thus Vue.
 More specifically Vue3.
 In many cases, a to-do list is created as the first application to showcase the functionality of a framework.
 We are **not** going to do this!
 So what's going to happen?
-That is briefly explained here.
+A choice is made for an extended application to showcase not just the basic functionality of the framework, but also some concepts.

-Angular, one of the other modern frameworks, has a very good tutorial to show the functionality of the framework and to teach basic concepts.
+Angular, one of the other modern frameworks, has a very good tutorial named Tour of Heroes to show the functionality of the framework and to teach basic concepts.
 This tutorial takes the [Tour of Heroes](https://angular.io/tutorial/) as the basis with Quasar as the framework.
 Then the tutorial will be extended to also show the functionalities of a production-ready Vue3 application.

 The basic concepts are:
 - routing (the navigation)